kentucky

 Retro shirt design empowers females in technology fields

-If you’re in a technology club looking for a shirt design that stands out?
+Are you in a programming club in need of a shirt design that stands out?
 Then contact me today!

-This Eastern Kentucky reference center commissioned a library logo design and website package.
-My clients at Muhlenberg County Public Libraries recommended me.
+This Eastern Kentucky reference center commissioned me for their library logo design and a website package.
+My hometown clients working at the Muhlenberg County Public Libraries recommended me.
 I previously had also provided a logo and website for them.

 Traditional style green library logo design